studheart/seogeo1/src/data/blog/reddit-json-llm-insights.md

 Instead of scrolling through long threads, you’re looking at clean data that can be fed directly into tools like ChatGPT or Claude.

----

 ## Why this matters more than it sounds

-Reddit is one of the few places where people openly discuss product comparisons, frustrations, pricing concerns, and alternatives they’ve tried.
+Reddit is one of the few places where people  discuss product comparisons, frustrations, pricing concerns, and alternatives they’ve tried.

-This is exactly the kind of content AI systems rely on when generating answers.
+This is exactly the kind of content AI search systems rely on when generating answers.

-Platforms like Google AI and other LLM-based systems often surface Reddit because it reflects real user language, not marketing copy.
+Platforms like Google AI and other LLM-based systems often surface Reddit because it reflects real user language (not marketing copy).

----

 ## The actual steps